 To be a penetration tester, you must master your tools.
 This curated guide details the top 20 network penetration testing tools you need to learn to elevate your skills and become a legendary hacker.

-The tools have been split into the six key stages of a network penetration test:
+The tools have been split into eight key categories, essential for a network penetration test:

 - Network Scanning